Living-with-machines/CensusGeocoder/README.md

 #### Description
 A series of data dictionaries for linking I-CeM to the RSD Boundary Data.
 You can ignore `finalEWnondiss1851_1911.txt`, `PAR1851_RSD_MATCH.txt` and `1871_DICTIONARY_CODED.txt`.
 There are 6 other files - one for each census year in I-CeM - that link the `ParID` field in I-CeM to a `CEN_****` (e.g. `CEN_1851`) field in the RSD Boundary data above.

-`historic-census-gb-geocoder` uses the following fields from the lookup tables (this example is taken from the 1851 file):
+`CensusGeocoder` uses the following fields from the lookup tables (this example is taken from the 1851 file):

 FIELD|DESCRIPTION
 --|--